 - When children blame others, whine, or complain, turn it into an opportunity to find out what they care about!
 Uncover hidden convictions that can foster your child’s initiative and action in the world.

 - Encourage children to get back on their feet after setbacks – because you believe in them.
 Be a helpful guide as your children identify their challenges, reflect on their choices, arrive at decisions, adjust their strategies, and plan next steps.
 When you do this, you’ll be fostering your child’s resiliency.

 Positive parenting is a powerful tool for growing healthy kids!
 When you turn these approaches to positive parenting into action, you will be confidently shaping your children’s lives today and for many years to come.
 Many parent educators now focus on helping parents develop the tools and techniques of positive parenting and positive discipline.
 Two of my favorites are Dr. Laura Markham, founder of Aha!
 Parenting and Amy McCready, founder of Positive Parenting Solutions.

 Make a Promise to Your Kids!

 Applying the principles of positive parenting in your home begins with articulating a set of family values.
 Print a copy of My Parenting Promise for your refrigerator, then remind yourself each day of the most important ways you nurture your child’s growth and positive development!

-Published: January 12, 2015Tags: character strengths, empathy, internal rewards, learning, moral development, parenting
+Published: November 16, 2020Tags: character strengths, empathy, internal rewards, learning, moral development, parenting